 Whether you have a full-time job or stay at home, your life is hectic.
 That's why I've listed the five most important things you, as a military spouse, can do to improve the likelihood of obtaining a VA home loan on the first try.

 There are several different rules when it comes to credit reports and applying for a VA mortgage.
-In general, most lenders will look for a minimum credit score for all applicants of 620.
+A 660 FICO score is a common credit score minimum among some VA lenders.

 You want to be on the look out for the following red flags on your report: